 - Kept securely.

-- The information you have provided on our application form, including name, title, address, telephone number, personal email address, date of birth, gender, employment history, qualification.
+- The information you have provided on our application form, including name, title, address, telephone number, personal email address, date of birth, gender, employment history, qualifications.

 - Any information you provide to us during an interview.